All Episodes

 Yes.

-And it's conservatives like me saying we need to stand up for women.
+And it's conservatives like me saying, we need to stand up for women.

-We you can't kill gays and lesbians, leave them alone.
+You can't kill gays and lesbians.

 It's none of your business.